Facebook Twitter Sew4Home RSS Feed Follow Me on Pinterest

 NOTE: We're sorry, but we are unable to create on-demand revisions to our patterns or projects for size or usage variations.
 Time and budget constraints do not allow us to create our samples in more than one specific size.
 Our recommendation is to measure your comforter and compare those measurements to our original dimensions.
 Do the math to make adjustments and scale the original dimensions up or down.
 Then use these new measurements to sketch out your own custom grid.

-• FIVE coordinating colors from the Cotton Couture collection by Michael Miller Fabricswe used Turquoise, Kryptonite, Mint, Jade and Luna.
-Our color block blend is shown below.
-Follow our recommendations or choose your own from the 90 Cotton Couture colors.
+• FIVE coordinating solid colors: we used Turquoise, Kryptonite, Mint, Jade and Luna from the Cotton Couture collection by Michael Miller Fabrics.
+Our color block blend is shown below and we’ll use these names in our instructions below.
+Follow our recommendations or choose your own from the 118 Cotton Couture colors.

 Turquoise: 2 yards (front only)